 Next, I had the pleasure of visiting Dr. Andrea Benucci’s lab at RIKEN Center for Brain Science Institute.
 Dr. Benucci and O’Hara teamed up to design the Self Head-Restraining Platform, a high throughput system for mouse behavior and neurophysiology.

 Dr. Benucci felt compelled to find a solution to this problem.
 His answer was the Self Head-Restraining Platform.
-With this system, mice learn to voluntarily head-fix themselves into a self-latching device in order to receive a water reward.
+With this system, mice learn to voluntarily head-restrain themselves into a self-latching device in order to receive a water reward.
 The platform affixes to the home cage, and the dual-cage platform can train up to 4 mice per day.

 Dr. Benucci has 12 platforms set up in his lab to effectively train 48 mice per day!
-Once mice are trained to head-fix (1-2 weeks), they are then trained on a complex visual discrimination task and imaged under a two-photon microscope.
+Once mice are trained to head-restrain (1-2 weeks), they are then trained on a complex visual discrimination task and imaged under a two-photon microscope.
 With the self-latching system, mice can be imaged for up to 20 minutes at a time.

 To learn more about Dr. Benucci’s research check out his website.